verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/07_clocking_block_tb.md

         );
 ```

-## Driving Signals Using Clocking Block in the Driver
+## Driving and Sampling Signals Using Clocking Block in the Driver and Monitor

 As explained in the tutorial, the driver uses the **clocking block name** to synchronize signal assignments.
 The **clockvars** (signals defined within the clocking block) are driven with values taken from the sequence item, ensuring that all signal updates are correctly aligned with the clocking event.